yashkoladiya5/flutter-task-catalift/README.md

    `git checkout -b your-name-task`
 3. Build the screen using Flutter.
 (If you prefer to build using different tech stack and not flutter immediately mail techcatalift@gmail.com with subject as "change task repo")
 4. Maintain a clean and modular code structure.
-5. Commit and push your code to your forked repository.
+5. Commit and push your code directly to your forked repository not inside a folder.
 6. Submit the link to your public fork using the official submission form.

 ---